 What kinds of retreat groups do you typically host?

 Camp IAWAH hosts many retreat groups from churches and para-church organizations around Eastern and Central Ontario; a smaller number of groups come to IAWAH to work on projects like scrapbooking, quilting and rug-hooking.
 IAWAH's purpose is to plant seeds of faith, nurture disciples and cultivate leadership.
-To find out more about what we believe, please see our foundational statements document.
+To find out more about what we believe, please read more about us.

 Why does IAWAH ask that our group carry Off-Property Liability Insurance?

 Camp IAWAH encourages event organizers to acquire Off-Property Liability Insurance to provide coverage to a group having a function on a site other than their own (i.e. school or church building).
 While IAWAH does carry its own insurance, in the case of a claim, the organizers of the event would be the first party to be sued in any legal action.
 If there is no insurance, then the organizer places his or her own personal wealth on the line.
 It is strongly recommended that organizers speak with their group's insurance broker.

 How do I book IAWAH-led activities for my group's retreat?

 The best way to book activities like indoor climbing or archery for your group is to do so at the time of booking.
 If requesting IAWAH-led activities after this time, please do so at least one month prior to the start of your event.